-- 100. Based on the results of the screening process, sub-projects that do not require ESF instrument preparation will follow national laws and regulations on environmental, social and labor management.
+- 159. Based on the results of the screening process, sub-projects that do not require ESF instrument preparation will follow national laws and regulations on environmental, social and labor management.
 If the screening process identifies otherwise, the appropriate ESF instrument will be selected and prepared by qualified consultants on behalf of the sub-project contractor of the responsible department of MOH.
 As per bank's requirement, all these sub-project specific instruments need to be sent to the Bank for its review.
 A description of each relevant instrument follows: - Environmental Management Plan (ESMP) An ESMP will be required for all subprojects and activities that have a substantial risk.
 The ESMP will include ESCOPs to mitigate impacts related to renovation/rehabilitation of hospital facilities.
 Guidelines for preparation of an ESMP are in Annex 4.
 The ESMP will then be incorporated into the bidding and contract documents, and the implementing agency will ensure that the contractor is aware and committed to compliance with the E&S obligations in the ESCOPs.
-MOH Project Management/ESSU will support beneficiary health facilities to prepare the ESMP.
-Additionally, PMD needs to ensure that these instruments are liaised with relevant department in charge of Construction to ensure that the bidding documents (for construction/renovation) will include these site-specific instruments (i.e. ESMP or ESCOPs) Contractors shall prepare their specific contractor ESMP for each of their subprojects and submit to MOH Project Management for approval. - Labor Management Procedures (LMP) Labor Management Procedures may be prepared to manage labor risks and impacts as identified by ESS2.
-Guidelines for preparation of an LMP are in Annex 6, including Codes of Conduct for workers.
-The LMP will be incorporated, as needed, into relevant bidding and contract documents.
+MOH Project Management will support beneficiary health facilities to prepare the ESMP.
+Additionally, PMD needs to ensure that these instruments are liaised with relevant department in charge of Construction to ensure that the bidding documents (for construction/renovation) will include these site-specific instruments (i.e. ESMP or ESCOPs) Contractors shall prepare their specific contractor ESMP for each subprojects and submit to MOH Project Management for approval.